 In addition to the mycorrhizae inoculation, Pennington Smart Seed is treated with its own Penkote technology.
 Penkoted seed has been treated with a liquid seed coating containing a fungicide, a natural insecticide, and a growth stimulant.
 The greenish color of the seed is a result of the Penkote which also has the added benefit of making the seedless desirable to birds.

-I had great conditions with plenty of moist rainy weather complemented with warm sunny days.
-I also used a starter fertilizer containing the pre-emergent herbicide Tupersan (Siduron).
+There were great conditions with plenty of moist rainy weather complemented with warm sunny days.
+A starter fertilizer containing the pre-emergent herbicide Tupersan (Siduron) was also used.
 A week after planting, seedlings were sprouting everywhere.
 A couple of weeks later, it got mowed for the first time.

 The 3-pound bag is labeled to cover up to 750 square feet.
-I went a little heavy, using the whole bag for a lawn of about 500 square feet.
-The results speak for themselves: I now have a brand new lawn with only a few bare patches to repair and some light overseeding to make it complete.
+We went a little heavy, using the whole bag for a lawn of about 500 square feet.
+The results speak for themselves: a brand new lawn with only a few bare patches to repair and some light overseeding to make it complete.
 With minimal upkeep, this lawn will be lush, mature, and amazing by fall.